nodemcu/nodemcu-firmware/docs/modules/enduser-setup.md

 This module provides a simple way of configuring ESP8266 chips without using a serial interface or pre-programming WiFi credentials onto the chip.

+!!! attention	"ATTENTION apple users"

+	Due to bug [#2931](https://github.com/nodemcu/nodemcu-firmware/issues/2931) on most apple devices the configuration currently does not work.
+	But there is a **workaround**.
+We supply an alternative html file which uses another method to transfer the login credentials.
+	With this workaround no additional inputs will be possible and no eus_params.lua will be written.
+The credentials will be stored in the ESP flash.

+	Just copy `enduser_setup_apple.html` from [here](../../app/modules/enduser_setup/enduser_setup_apple.html) to the ESP and rename it to `enduser_setup.html`.

 After running [`enduser_setup.start()`](#enduser_setupstart), a wireless network named "SetupGadget_XXXXXX" will starting.
 This prefix can be overridden in `user_config.h` by defining `ENDUSER_SETUP_AP_SSID`.
 Connect to that SSID